jesseVast/vasttams/docs/USAGE.md

-# TAMS API 7.0 - Usage Guide
+# TAMS API 8.0 - Usage Guide

 ## Overview
-This guide provides comprehensive examples and usage patterns for the TAMS (Time-addressable Media Store) API version 7.0.
-It covers creating, reading, updating, and deleting sources, flows, and flow-segments with practical examples and expected outputs.
+This guide provides comprehensive examples and usage patterns for the TAMS (Time-addressable Media Store) API version 8.0.
+It covers creating, reading, updating, and deleting sources, flows, segments, and objects with practical examples and expected outputs.

 ## Base URL
 ```